King City, California: Newspapers

 Local newspapers include the Salinas Californian and the town's own weekly, The King City Rustler, which is owned by the Weeklys media group.

 The Rustler was founded in 1901 by Fred Vivian, who reportedly went into a local barber shop, sold subscriptions to all the customers and then passed around a hat for them to suggest names for the newspaper.
 "The Rustler" was the one he drew out.

 Vivian was later succeeded as publisher by his grandson Harry Casey, who was called home to King City in 1952 to take over management of the newspaper by his aunt Ruth Steglich after the death of her husband, then-publisher Bill Steglich.
 He served as co-publisher until Ruth Steglich's death and publisher until declining health forced him to sell The Rustler and three other regional weeklies to News Media, Inc. in 1995.

 Casey died in 1998.
 Both he and Vivian are members of the California Newspaper Hall of Fame.
 Their sons Rich and Bill operated Casey Printing in King City until 2023.

 Weeklys Media Group affiliate New SV Media purchased the Rustler in July 2019, returning it to California ownership after 24 years of ownership by the Illinois-based firm.

 Film location

 The 1972 film The Candidate was shot in King City.

 Infrastructure

 Transportation

 Bus service in King City is provided by Monterey-Salinas Transit.

 King City is served by Amtrak Thruway, as the passenger train that passes through the community does not stop.
 In 2018, King City was denied a $21 million TIRCP grant to build a multimodal transportation center which would provide connections to Amtrak between Paso Robles and Salinas.
 City officials have said they will apply again in the future.
 A $1.5 million grant was approved by the state government the following year, providing funds to design the Amtrak platform.
+King City Multimodal Transportation Center is expected to begin construction in 2028 or 2029.